Frequently Asked Questions

 How come the younger children (K-5) receive the same portions as the middle school students (6-8)?

 USDA allows the School Food Authority (SFA) to select the most appropriate meal pattern to meet the district’s needs.
-MPS has many schools with combination grades (K-5, K-8, K-12).
+LCPS has many schools with combination grades (K-5, K-8, K-12).
 Therefore, School Nutrition Services has opted to utilize one “overlapping” K-8 meal pattern, for all elementary students.
 Older students can always purchase additional food items from the a la carte menu, as long as they have money on their meal accounts.

 What entities regulate LCPS School Nutrition Programs?